-When you initiate a transaction using Sandbox test accounts, PayPal creates a mock transaction that behaves exactly like a transaction in the live environment.
-All Sandbox transactions are tracked on the Sandbox test site —
+When you initiate a transaction by using a sandbox account, PayPal creates a mock transaction that behaves exactly like a transaction in the live environment.
+All sandbox transactions are tracked on the Sandbox test site —

 https://www.sandbox.paypal.com, just like live transactions are tracked in the PayPal live site —

 - The Sandbox > Accounts page (accessed through https://developer.paypal.com/developer/accounts)

 During your testing phase, use the Sandbox endpoints and your test account details in each PayPal API request you make.
 Create and manage your set of test accounts from the Sandbox Accounts page.
 Use the Sandbox test site to review the transactions associated with the calls you make using your test accounts.

 Tip: Log in to the Sandbox test site with the credentials from any of your test accounts to review the status of the mock transactions associated with that account.